lovelyKensho/ix/pile/notes.md

+# Notes

+# The Way the Universe Works

+## Questions

-What is the difference between an expression, statement, & value?
+- What is the difference between an expression, statement, & value?